erohtar/Dasherr/README.md

 ### Page
 The 'page' settings allow you to define these top-level options:
 - `title` - Title of your dashboard
-- `theme` - Name of any theme of your choice from the themes defined in the Themes section
+- `theme` - Name of current theme from the Themes section in settings.json file
 - `openTab` - When you click on a service tile, this setting decides whether it's opened in a new tab or the same tab (possible values `new` and `same`)

 Sample: